goong-io/goong-io.github.io/docs/pages/rest/index.md

 layout: page # use the layout page
 hideFeedback: true # hide feedback from page
 products:
-- Goong GL JS
+- Documentation
-prependJs:
-- "import Plugins from '../../components/plugins-page';"
 ---
 ---

-*Goong REST API is a drop-in replacement for Google Maps API, only endpoint and API-key change neccessary.
+*Goong REST API is a drop-in replacement for Google Maps API, only endpoint and API-key change necessary.
 Request and Response format same as Google Maps.*

 ---
 To get started with Goong REST API, [get your own API key](https://account.goong.io)